YuanchenBei/ColdRec/README.md

 ``` bash
 python main.py --dataset [DATASET NAME] --model [WARM RECOMMENDER] --cold_object [user/item]
 ```
 In the above script, the **[DATASET NAME]** for --dataset should be replaced by your target dataset name, such as movielens.
-Then, the **[WARM RECOMMENDER]** for --model should be selected as the warm recommender type (MF, LightGCN, NCL, SimGCL, and XSimGCL).
+Then, the **[WARM RECOMMENDER]** for --model should be selected as the warm recommender type (MF, NGCF, LightGCN, NCL, SimGCL, and XSimGCL).
 Finally, the **[user/item]** for --cold_object should be selected as user or item for the user cold-start setting or item cold-start setting.

 **3️⃣ Cold-Start Model Training and Evaluation**